gsa-tts-archived/handbook/pages/about-us/center-of-excellence/operations/training.md

 OLU is also a source for optional training courses and professional development resources, such as books.
 Check out the [TTS Handbook page on development and training]({% page "training-and-development/" %}).

-The [TTSC Resource Library](https://airtable.com/appkBrEBVTMd9M5VC/pagyCKyWNdrBCgvP1) also includes recorded presentations, templates, and decks on a variety of topics.
+The [TTS Resource Library](https://airtable.com/appkBrEBVTMd9M5VC/pagyCKyWNdrBCgvP1) also includes recorded presentations, templates, and decks on a variety of topics.